TotallyInformation/node-red-contrib-uibuilder/README.md

 ### Other links

 - ![uib](https://github.com/TotallyInformation/node-red-contrib-uibuilder/raw/main/front-end/images/node-blue.ico) [UIBUILDER for Node-RED](https://github.com/TotallyInformation/node-red-contrib-uibuilder)
-  - ❓ [Ideas, questions & general help](https://discourse.nodered.org/tag/node-red-contrib-uibuilder) - Ask your question on the Node-RED forum using the node-red-contrib-uibuilder tag
+  - ❓ [Ideas, questions & general help](https://discourse.nodered.org/tag/node-red-contrib-uibuilder) - Ask your question on the Node-RED forum using the node-red-contrib-uibuilder tag.
-  - 📁 [Documentation](https://totallyinformation.github.io/node-red-contrib-uibuilder) - Go to the latest documentation
+  - 📁 [Documentation](https://totallyinformation.github.io/node-red-contrib-uibuilder) - Go to the latest documentation.
-  - 🧑‍💻 [Flows](https://flows.nodered.org/search?term=uibuilder) - Example flows, nodes and collections related to UIBUILDER
+  - 🧑‍💻 [Flows](https://flows.nodered.org/search?term=uibuilder) - Example flows, nodes and collections related to UIBUILDER.
-  - ℹ️ [WIKI](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki) - More documentation and examples
+  - ℹ️ [WIKI](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki) - More documentation and examples.
-  - 📂 [Example Svelte External Template](https://github.com/TotallyInformation/uib-template-svelte-simple) - In case you want to build your own svelte app
+  - 📂 [Example Svelte External Template](https://github.com/TotallyInformation/uib-template-svelte-simple) - In case you want to build your own svelte app.
-  - 📂 [Example Simple External Template](https://github.com/TotallyInformation/uib-template-test) - In case you want to build your own external template
+  - 📂 [Example Simple External Template](https://github.com/TotallyInformation/uib-template-test) - In case you want to build your own external template.
-  - 📊 [uPlot UIBUILDER extension](https://github.com/TotallyInformation/nr-uibuilder-uplot) - Useful charts but also demonstrates how to build your own extension
+  - 📊 [uPlot UIBUILDER extension](https://github.com/TotallyInformation/nr-uibuilder-uplot) - Useful charts but also demonstrates how to build your own extension.
-  - 🔨 [Event Handler module used by UIBUILDER](https://github.com/TotallyInformation/ti-common-event-handler) - So you can see some of the inner workings
+  - 🔨 [Event Handler module used by UIBUILDER](https://github.com/TotallyInformation/ti-common-event-handler) - So you can see some of the inner workings.

-- 🔨 [ui library module used by UIBUILDER](https://github.com/TotallyInformation/ui.js) - Can be used stand-alone for turning UI standard config JSON into HTML
+- 🔨 [ui library module used by UIBUILDER](https://github.com/TotallyInformation/ui.js) - Can be used stand-alone for turning UI standard config JSON into HTML.

-- 🕜 [node-red-contrib-moment](https://github.com/TotallyInformation/node-red-contrib-moment) - Nodes to make use of the MomentJS date/time handling library in Node-RED
+- 🕜 [node-red-contrib-moment](https://github.com/TotallyInformation/node-red-contrib-moment) - Nodes to make use of the MomentJS date/time handling library in Node-RED.

+- 🧙 [Alternate Node-RED installer](https://github.com/TotallyInformation/alternate-node-red-installer) - Some scripts and example configs for running Node-RED locally instead of globally and having the userDir as a child folder so that everything can be easily backed up and restored from a single project folder.

+- 🧪 [Testbed for Node-RED custom nodes](https://github.com/TotallyInformation/Node-RED-Testbed) - Embodying more up-to-date thinking than the test nodes, a blank playground.
-- 🧪 [Test Nodes for Node-RED](https://github.com/TotallyInformation/uib-template-test) - Some test nodes for Node-RED that help you understand how everything works
+- 🧪 [Test Nodes for Node-RED](https://github.com/TotallyInformation/uib-template-test) - Some test nodes for Node-RED that help you understand how everything works.

 - 🚤 [HotNipi Gauge Web Component](https://github.com/TotallyInformation/gauge-hotnipi) - A really nice looking gauge component.
-Works with Node-RED, UIBUILDER, or stand-alone
+Works with Node-RED, UIBUILDER, or stand-alone.

-- 🧪 [Experimental Web Components](https://github.com/TotallyInformation/web-components) - Have some Node-RED & UIBUILDER specific enhancements but also work well stand-alone
+- 🧪 [Web Components Library](https://github.com/TotallyInformation/web-components) - A growing library of useful HTML Web Components.
+Useable with or without Node-RED & UIBUILDER.
+Some having specific enhancements for Node-RED but will still work well stand-alone.

-- 🧪 [Array Grouper](https://github.com/TotallyInformation/groupit) - Stand-alone function to reshape an array of objects
+- 🧪 [Array Grouper](https://github.com/TotallyInformation/groupit) - Stand-alone function to reshape an array of objects.

 ## Purpose